Skip to Main Content

 For travellers arriving by ferry at the Old Port, Agios Stefanos is among the closest quality accommodation options to the landing point, a logistical advantage that is easy to underestimate on arrival with luggage in July heat.
 The new port at Tourlos, used by larger cruise and high-speed ferry operators, sits even closer.
 This geography makes the northern bay properties, including Rocabella, a practical as well as aesthetic choice for certain itineraries.

-Properties in this part of the island sit in a peer set that includes Archipelagos Hotel and several others oriented around view and calm rather than beach-club adjacency.
+Properties in this part of the island sit in a comparable set that includes Archipelagos Hotel and several others oriented around view and calm rather than beach-club adjacency.
 The comparison set matters because it defines what the experience is selling: access to the island's social infrastructure remains easy, but the default register of the property is quiet rather than animated.

 The Interior-Exterior Design Tradition in Cycladic Hospitality